EBT SNAP food stamps welfare

 Medicaid is government-funded health insurance for low-income individuals and families.

-Medicaid and RMA cover all necessary medical services free of charge for you, including doctor visits, diagnostic tests, emergency room visits, treatment of chronic conditions, hospitalization and prescription medication.
+Medicaid covers all necessary medical services free of charge for you, including doctor visits, diagnostic tests, emergency room visits, treatment of chronic conditions, hospitalization and prescription medication.
 The coverage of dental services varies by state.
-Medicaid and RMA may retroactively cover up to 3 month of past medical expenses.
+Medicaid may retroactively cover up to 3 month of past medical expenses.
 See more at the Health Insurance page.

 TANF (aka CalWORKs in California)